-Rice and Kellogg had narrowed the field of "contestants" down to the cone and the electrostat.
-In 1947, Arthur Janszen, a young Naval engineer, took part in a research project for the Navy.
-The Navy was interested in developing a better instrument for testing microphone arrays.
+Rice and Kellogg had narrowed the field of "contestants" down to the cone and the electrostat. developing a better instrument for testing microphone arrays.
 The test instrument needed an extremely accurate speaker, but Janszen found that the cone speakers of the period were too nonlinear in phase and amplitude response to meet his criteria.
 Janszen believed that electrostats were inherently more linear than cones, so he built a model using a thin plastic diaphragm treated with a conductive coating.
 This model confirmed Janszen's beliefs, for it exhibited remarkable phase and amplitude linearity.

 Janszen was so excited with the results that he continued research on the electrostatic speaker on his own time.
 He soon thought of insulating the stators to prevent the destructive effects of arcing.
 By 1952, he had an electrostatic tweeter element ready for commercial production.
 This new tweeter soon created a sensation among American audio hobbyists.
-Since Janszen's tweeter element was limited to high frequency reproduction, it often found itself used in conjunction with woofers, most notably, woofers from Acoustic Research.
+Since Janszen's tweeter element was limited to high frequency reproduction, it often found itself used in conjunction with woofers-most notably, those from Acoustic Research.
 These systems were highly regarded by all audio enthusiasts.